0KnowledgeNetwork/opt/docker/README.md

 # start local appchain instance, then:

+# register and activate a network with the local appchain
+net=/tmp/appchain-mixnet make -f Makefile.appchain init

 # build the docker image, configure, start the network, wait for the epoch, then probe
 net=/tmp/appchain-mixnet make -f Makefile.appchain start wait probe